 CAD Designer

-How to Decide Which Career Is Right for You
+How to Decide Which Career is Right for You

 Learn the Skills to Become a BIM Coordinator at Noble Desktop

-Noble Desktop offers options for learning BIM technology, software, and procedures through VDCI, an authorized Autodesk training center that provides education and certification related to a variety of technologies, including building information modeling.
+Noble Desktop offers options for learning BIM technology, software, and procedures through VDCI, an authorized Autodesk training center that provides education and certification in a variety of technologies, including building information modeling.
 Anyone considering becoming a BIM Coordinator might want to enroll in a certificate program or gain certification in the methodology or similar technologies.
-VDCI offers options for broader professional training, including the BIM Certificate Program which aims to provide students with all the skills and experience they need to start working on BIM projects in a professional capacity.
-This course covers over 400 hours of training content, all of which is modeled on real world construction projects.
+VDCI offers options for broader professional training, including the BIM Certificate Program, which aims to provide students with all the skills and experience they need to start working on BIM projects in a professional capacity.
+This course covers over 400 hours of training content, all of which is modeled on real-world construction projects.
 There is also a combined CAD/BIM Certificate Program for students looking for even more professional construction training.

 Certificate programs provide hands-on experience with BIM or similar technologies for working with Engineers and Architects as BIM Coordinators.
-Certification, on the other hand, verifies a person’s expertise with particular skills like programming languages, software, and some types of tools such as BIM.
+Certification, on the other hand, verifies a person’s expertise in specific skills such as programming languages, software, and tools like BIM.
 Education providers like VDCI also offer various AutoCAD-related certification programs, including the AutoCAD Certification Program that provides comprehensive training that prepares candidates for Autodesk certification exams.
-Training involves learning the fundamentals of technical drawing along with skills for drafting and creating 2D and 3D drawing using AutoCAD.
+Training involves learning the fundamentals of technical drawing along with skills for drafting and creating 2D and 3D drawings using AutoCAD.

-Achieving certification requires passing an exam administered by an industry recognized organization.
+Achieving certification requires passing an exam administered by an industry-recognized organization.
 Ambitious BIM Coordinators can pursue BIM certification through Autodesk, which offers several paths contingent on a person’s career ambitions.
-The Autodesk Certified Professional (ACP), for example, confirms a candidate's skills with AutoCAD, including being able to solve complicated problems with workflows and designs related to using BIM software.
-BIM Coordinators can also gain certification for improving career options with expertise in tools like Autodesk Revit for working in 3D modeling with designing and analyzing building structures.
-This can include taking on the Revit Certification Course for gaining expertise to create and manage architectural models using the Revit software.
+The Autodesk Certified Professional (ACP) certification, for example, confirms a candidate's skills with AutoCAD, including being able to solve complicated problems with workflows and designs related to using BIM software.
+BIM Coordinators can also gain certification to improve career options with expertise in tools like Autodesk Revit for working in 3D modeling and designing and analyzing building structures.
+This can include taking on the Revit Certification Course to gain expertise in creating and managing architectural models using the Revit software.